• Home

 • BEE-FI (Bridging Engagement & Empowerment through Flexible Infrastructure) – A trauma-informed system of mobile pop-up stations - PODS (Pop-up Outreach Digital Stations) that offer tech access, youth stipends, mentorship, haircare, and more—connecting families to a growing Hive Network of support services.
 These pop-ups bridge high-risk spaces and trusted community organizations, forming a honeycomb of healing and connection.

 • Rooted In Tech - A delicate and powerful project working to build tech experiences for local indigenous communities.
-Respecting a diverse ancestoral heritage of our collective Native communities while remembering the roots of STEM to empower and drive a future designed by choice and not forced education.
+Respecting a diverse ancestral heritage of our collective Native communities while remembering the roots of STEM to empower and drive a future designed by choice and not forced education.

 Future Vision